vadimburym/DODBT/README.en.md

 var runtimeBt = new BehaviourTree<LeoEcsContext, LeoEcsLeafState>();
 runtimeBt.Construct(asset);
 ```
-- **Inject dependencies into every leaf of each runtime BT**: Resolve leaves using your DI container or ServiceLocator.
+- **Inject dependencies into every leaf of each runtime BT**: Construct leaves using your DI container or ServiceLocator.

 > ⚠ **IMPORTANT!** This is done once before the game starts.